MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Abstract

 \section{Abstract}

 With the widespread application of LLM-based dialogue systems in daily life, quality assurance has become more important than ever.
-Recent research has successfully introduced methods to identify unexpected behaviour in single-turn scenarios.
-However, multi-turn dialogue testing remains underexplored, with the Oracle problem in multi-turn testing posing a persistent challenge for dialogue system developers and researchers.
-In this paper, we propose MORTAR, a MetamORphic multi-TuRn diAlogue testing appRoach, which mitigates the test oracle problem in the assessment of LLM-based dialogue systems.
-MORTAR automates the generation of follow-up question-answer (QA) dialogue test cases with multiple dialogue-level perturbations and metamorphic relations.
-MORTAR employs a novel knowledge graph-based dialogue information model which effectively generates perturbed dialogue test datasets and detects bugs of multi-turn dialogue systems in a low-cost manner.
-The proposed approach does not require an LLM as a judge, eliminating potential of any biases in the evaluation step.
-According to the experiment results on multiple LLM-based dialogue systems and comparisons with single-turn metamorphic testing approaches, MORTAR explores more unique bugs in LLM-based dialogue systems, especially for severe bugs that MORTAR detects up to four times more unique bugs than the most effective existing metamorphic testing approach.
+Recent research has successfully introduced methods to identify unexpected behaviour in single-turn testing scenarios.
+However, multi-turn interaction is the common real-world usage of dialogue systems, yet testing methods for such interactions remain underexplored.
+This is largely due to the oracle problem in multi-turn testing, which continues to pose a significant challenge for dialogue system developers and researchers.
+In this paper, we propose MORTAR, a metamorphic multi-turn dialogue testing approach, which mitigates the test oracle problem in testing LLM-based dialogue systems.
+MORTAR formalises multi-turn testing for dialogue systems, and automates the generation of question-answer dialogue test cases with multiple dialogue-level perturbations and metamorphic relations (MRs).
+The automated MR matching mechanism provides MORTAR more flexibility and efficiency in testing.
+When applied to eight LLM-based dialogue systems as test objects, MORTAR reveals 51\% more bugs per test case than the best-performing single-turn metamorphic testing baseline, with 24.6\% higher precision and over 42\% of detected bugs being unique.